 Some of her poems appear in the anthology Difficult to Explain (2010 Finuala Dowling ed).
-Other poems appear in the following anthologies: Africa, My Africa (2013 Patricia Schonstein ed); For a Rhino in a Shrinking World (2013 Harry Owen ed); Heart of Africa (2014 Patricia Schonstein ed), and Hallelujah for 50ft Women (Bloodaxe Books 2015).
+Other poems appear in the following anthologies: Africa, My Africa (2013 Patricia Schonstein ed); For a Rhino in a Shrinking World (2013 Harry Owen ed); Heart of Africa (2014 Patricia Schonstein ed), Hallelujah for 50ft Women (Bloodaxe Books 2015), and Cutting Carrots the Wrong Way (Uhlanga 2017)

 Kerry has read her poetry at the Cape Town Book Fair (now called the South African Book Fair), The Franschhoek Literary Festival and the McGregor Poetry Festival.
-She also ran a Creative Writing weekend for the McGregor Poetry Festival
+She also ran a Creative Writing weekend for the McGregor Poetry Festival.
+She is a tutor for the Masters in Creative Writing at Rhodes University.

 Kerry is the co-author of the self-help book Sugar Free (Jonathan Ball 2015), Suiker Vry in Afrikaans.